-My 13 year-old son Matthew had a bit of a tantrum last week — okay, actually it was a full-scale meltdown — after he found out that I wouldn’t let him ride his BMX bicycle until he got the brakes repaired.
+My teenage son Matthew had a bit of a tantrum last week — okay, actually it was a full-scale meltdown — after he found out that I wouldn’t let him ride his BMX bicycle until he got the brakes repaired.

 The situation: Johnny finds himself buried under a mountain of credit card debt.

 The typical excuse: “Come on.
 How can anybody dig themselves out of debt with these high credit card interest rates?”

 The more-than-likely reality: A lack of self-control that leads to too many impulsive purchases.

 The solution: Make sure to always be aware of your income and outgo and, most importantly, spend less than you earn.
 There is a reason the latter suggestion is the first of my ten commandments of personal finance.